brentcas/iOS-11-Framer/README.md

 Each Framer file has a collection of designed elements, and contains no prototype code.
 These elements are for the purposes of copying and pasting into your own prototypes, or being used as a design reference.

+All files have been opened on Framer v104 and may have issues on other versions of Framer.

 I can be contacted on Twitter [@brentcas][3] where I accept messages from anyone.

 This project is not affiliated with Apple, Framer, or Domino’s Pizza.
 Please see the license for more legal gobbledegook.